Adapted AZNN Methods for Time-Varying and Static Matrix Problems: Developing AZNN methods for time-varying square roots and symmetric factorizations of time-varying matrix flows

 has the characteristic polynomial $ p(x) = x^{k+1} + \al_k x^k + \al_{k-1} x^{k-1} + \ \cdots \ + \al_{k-\ell} x^{k-\ell} $.
 Convergence now requires that $p(1) = 1 + \al_k + \al_{k-1} + ... + \al_{k-\ell} = 0$, see \cite[Section 17]{EMU96}.
 Plugging $z_{..}$ into the 5-IFD difference formula, we realize that \\[-2mm]

 is approximately the zero vector due to unavoidable truncation and rounding errors.
-The recursion part of the ZNN computations is split by an equal sign in the final computational equation in step \circledsix so that And the two nearly equal recursion parts above become ever closer to each other in magnitude due to the convergence to zero condition $(*)$ of all convergent finite difference schemes.
+The recursion part of the ZNN computations is split by an equal sign in the final computational equation in step \circledsix.
+Thus And the two nearly equal recursion parts above become ever closer to each other in magnitude due to the convergence to zero condition $(*)$ of all convergent finite difference schemes.
 Thus the first linear equations solution term $ (P(t_k) \backslash q(t_k))$ in \circledsix eventually has only a comparatively small magnitude.
 It adjusts the predicted value of $z(t_{k+1})$ only slightly according to the current system data inputs while the remaining finite difference formula term has nearly the same magnitude as the computed solution vector $z_{k+1}$ for large indexed time steps $t_{k+1}$.\\[2mm] This heuristic analysis explains the small but persistent error magnitude wiggles that set in after a few dozen seconds in Figures 1 and 3 above when the error level has dropped to well below $10^{-10}$.
 Towards the end of our hour long simulation, the linear equations term that is computed in the AZNN iterative matrix square root example for $z_{k+1}$ has only about 1/10,000 of the magnitude of the finite difference formula term while our trial matrix flow norms have grown to around $10^6$.
 The linear equations 'correction term' in $z_{k+1}$ then affects the average number of 13 accurate digits only slightly.
-These variations by around 1 digit up and down are depicted in Figures 1 and 3 as 'wiggles' and they assure us of between 12 and 14 accurate digits in all sufficiently late computed solutions.\\[2mm] Our Matlab codes for AZNN computations of time-varying matrix square roots are\\ tvMatrSquareRootwEulerStartva.m and AZNNtvMatrSquRootEuler5.m.\\ Both are available at \cite{FUMatlabAZNN} together with the auxiliary codes Polyksrestcoeff3.m, formAnnm.m, and formAnnmc.m.\\[1mm]
+These variations by around 1 digit up and down are depicted in Figures 1 and 3 as 'wiggles' and they assure us of between 12 and 14 accurate digits in all sufficiently late computed solutions.\\[1mm] Following Figure 4 below for a matrix symmetrizer problem we include a data table that describes the same theoretical magnitude disparity.
+Our Matlab codes for AZNN computations of time-varying matrix square roots are\\ tvMatrSquareRootwEulerStartva.m and AZNNtvMatrSquRootEuler5.m.\ Both are available at \cite{FUMatlabAZNN} together with the auxiliary codes Polyksrestcoeff3.m, formAnnm.m, and formAnnmc.m.\\[1mm]